 Our guess is that that the disparity between Quest and Rift S availability is related to the fact that Quest is manufactured by Oculus while Rift S is manufactured by Lenovo.
 It may also have to do with Facebook prioritizing Quest production given especially strong demand for the headset.

-All things considered, the current situation is a huge improvement over the last few months when it was nearly impossible to order any Oculus headset in any region without resorting to aftermarket sellers charging huge premiums over the MSRP.
+All things considered, the current situation is a huge improvement over the second quarter of 2020 when it was largely impossible to order any Oculus headset in any region without resorting to aftermarket sellers charging huge premiums over the MSRP.

-Facebook announced back in early February that it expected the Coronavirus to impact the availability of its headsets.
+Facebook announced back in early February that it expected the Coronavirus to impact the availability of its headsets, and shortly thereafter all of the company’s headsets became unavailable in all regions for a long stretch.
 Shortages prompted the company to begin selling refurbished versions of the original Oculus Rift headset which it had discontinued the year prior.

 In late April a Facebook spokesperson told us the following: